nodists/nodist/README.md

 ## Usage
-Nodist understands version patterns, like `0.12` or `4.x` or `~5` as well as `4.4.3` or `v4.4.3`.
-As an added bonus, you may also use `latest`.
+Nodist allows you to set version requirements for different scopes.

-io.js is supported natively: Since node and io.js versions form a continuum you can simply use io.js versions as if they were node versions.
+Version requirements can be fully specified versions, like `4.0.0` or patterns like `0.12`, `4.x`, `~5` or `latest`. io.js is supported natively: Since node and io.js versions form a continuum you can simply use io.js versions as if they were node versions.

-Btw, nodist also works in your PowerShell, but you might first need to 'Unblock' the file `bin\nodist.ps1`.

-### Upgrading from < v0.8?
-Starting in v0.8 Nodist employs lazy version pattern evaluation.
-This means that setting versions per env/locally/globally doesn't set an explicit version, if you didn't give one.
-Instead the node.exe shim chooses a suitable version *at runtime*.
-To update your node version (if your global version is set to `6`, e.g.), you now need to run `nodist + 6` (i.e. `nodist 6` doesn't do that for you anymore), which is probably how it should have worked all along.
+Setting a requirement installs a matching version only if there is no other matching version already installed; otherwise existing installed versions will get referenced when executing `node.exe`.

 ### Scope precedence
-Nodist allows you to set node and npm versions for different scopes.
 The following is a list of all scopes ordered by precedence (the first scope is the one with the highest priority; only if it's not set, the second scope is examined).

 1. Environment (`NODIST_NODE_VERSION`and `NODIST_NPM_VERSION` env vars)
 2. (optional:) Package (`package.json` with an `engines` field in the *directory of interest* or one of its parent directories)